Vyral/david-brough-recruiting/_posts/2019-02-26-the-value-of-honest-client-feedback.md

 A couple days after closing, our business manager will call the client and introduce herself to them.
 She’ll ask the client for a few moments of their time to answer some questions—she is not directly involved in their transaction, so there’s less pressure on the client when they give their responses.
 If they agree to do so, our manager will ask:

-* “How would you rate your overall experience with the Anthony Realtors?”
-If the answer is a nine or a 10, she’ll continue:
+* **“How would you rate your overall experience with the Anthony Realtors?”** If the answer is a nine or a 10, she’ll continue:
-* “Would you mind sharing a review about your experience online?”
-Clients usually say yes to this question, so she’ll explain how to do it, following up with an email that includes a link to make it really easy for them.
+* **“Would you mind sharing a review about your experience online?”** Clients usually say yes to this question, so she’ll explain how to do it, following up with an email that includes a link to make it really easy for them.

-If clients say that their experience rated below a nine or 10, our manager will apologize to client and ask how we missed the mark.
+If clients say that their experience rated below a nine or 10, our manager will apologize to the client and ask how we missed the mark.
 This is where we get the real value, as this information will help us be able to turn around and put some changes in place to hopefully get nines or 10s from there on out.

 Actually, one of the last calls she made was to a client of mine who rated my service a seven out of 10.
 He was a first-time buyer who said the process was very confusing leading up to closing; our closing date had gotten pushed back three or four times, and the lender was saying one thing while we were saying something else.